-A ‘flexible ISA’ isn’t a new type of ISA – but it means that for cash ISAs, investment ISAs, and innovative finance ISAs. you have the freedom to withdraw your money and crucially, put it back again without affecting your annual allowance.
+A ‘flexible ISA’ means that for cash ISAs, investment ISAs, and innovative finance ISAs you have the freedom to withdraw your money and crucially, put it back again without affecting your annual allowance.

 You can do this with a cash ISA, investment ISA, or an innovative finance ISA, as long as your provider supports it and you have a cash holding in your ISA to draw on.
 If you’re thinking of switching providers, it’s a good idea to check whether they support the new flexibility.

 Flexible ISA rules cover dividend payments as well as cash withdrawals.
 Let’s say you have arranged to have dividends paid into a bank account.
 You’ll be able to pay these back into a flexible ISA if you want to, without this affecting your allowance.